-WHEN MANAGERS EVALUATE BASED ON A SAMPLE OF YOUR WORK.
+WHEN MANAGERS EVALUATE BASED ON ONLY A SAMPLE OF YOUR WORK.

 Pass this on to Unit Members: Managers cannot legally just select a few cases or days you worked on during the year to write your annual evaluation.
 The law, regulations and lots of union contracts contain rules managers must follow to ensure the sample is reasonable and representative.
 For example, the U. S. Merit Systems Protection Board has issued final decisions addressing what constitutes a legally adequate sample of an employee’s work: